ralflici/ovpn-backports/README.md

 The ovpn kernel module is part of the Linux kernel starting from version 6.15.
 It enhances OpenVPN performance by offloading data channel management to the kernel.
 This repository contains out-of-tree backports for the ovpn kernel module, enabling its use with older kernel versions.

+## Branch structure

+The repository consists of two main branches:
+- `main`: tracks the latest code from the `net-next` tree.
+- `net`: tracks the latest code from the `net` tree.

+Additionally, there are two branches dedicated to development and testing, which may contain code not yet part of any official kernel tree:
+- `development`: code built on top of the `net-next` tree.
+- `development-net`: code built on top of the `net` tree.

+Finally, there are four corresponding branches for pre-patched sources:
+- `sources`: pre-patched sources for `main`.
+- `net-sources`: pre-patched sources for `net`.
+- `development-sources`: pre-patched sources for `development`.
+- `development-net-sources`: pre-patched sources for `development-net`.

 ## Installation

 ### Packages

-You can downloaded Debian packages from the [OpenVPN repository](https://download.opensuse.org/repositories/isv:/OpenVPN:/Snapshots/).
+You can download packages from the [OpenVPN OBS repository](https://download.opensuse.org/repositories/isv:/OpenVPN:/Snapshots/).

 ### Pre-patched sources

 #### Tags

 A pre-patched version of the source files is available for download in the [tags](https://github.com/OpenVPN/ovpn-backports/tags) section of this repository.
+Generally, you’ll want to download the packages containing either 'main' or 'net' in the name, as these track the 'net-next' and 'net' trees, respectively (see [branch structure](#branch-structure)).

-After downloading, you can simply run `make && make install` to build and install the module.
+After downloading and ensuring the kernel headers are installed, simply run `make && make install` to build and install the module.

 #### Sources branch

-Another way of downloading the pre-patched sources is to clone the repository and checkout the `sources` branch (or `development-sources` if you want to track `ovpn-net-next/development`).
-Then simply run `make && make install` to build and install the module.
+Another way to download the pre-patched sources is to clone the repository and check out a branch containing `sources` in the name (see [branch structure](#branch-structure)).
+Then, after ensuring the kernel headers are installed, simply run `make && make install` to build and install the module.

 ### Building from source